openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-The target bundle to be queried does not exist or is not installed.
+The target bundle does not exist or is not installed.

 **Resolution Steps**

-Verify whether the queried application is installed.
+Verify whether the target application is installed.

 ## 18500002 Invalid Specified Patch Package